Dire fire warnings issued in wake of record heatwave in Canada, U.S

 “In some of these places, their records are being annihilated,” Phillips said.
 “It really is spectacular, unprecedented for us.”

-It was unclear what triggered the dome, but climate change looks to be a contributor, given the heatwave’s duration, extremes, and the fact that it is setting new temperature highs a month earlier than the usual hottest time of year, Phillips said.
+It was unclear what triggered the dome, but climate change looks to be a contributor, given the heatwave’s duration and extremes, Phillips said, also noting that it set new temperature highs a month earlier than the usual hottest time of year.

-“Climate change is driving the devastating intersection of extreme heat, drought, and wildland fire danger across the United States,” the White House said in a statement on Tuesday.
+Canadian Prime Minister Justin Trudeau paused to remember the dead during remarks in Ottawa on Wednesday and expressed concern over the fire treat.

+“We’ve been seeing more and more of this type of extreme weather event in the past years,” Trudeau said.
+“So realistically, we know that this heat wave won’t be the last.”

 OREGON EMERGENCY